 Many people believe that because cats can be aloof, they don't get jealous.
 That is not true!
-Cat's get very jealous.
-They are jealous of other cats, other pets and often other people in the householod.
-They may seem to be aloof but they are watching and listening to the household going-ons and if they are not given the attention they feel they deserve, they will be sure to let you know!
+Cats get very jealous.
+They can be jealous of other cats, other pets, and often other people in the household.
+They may seem to be aloof, but they are watching and listening to the household goings-on, and if they are not given the attention they feel they deserve, they will be sure to let you know!

-- Further Aloofness
+- Further aloofness

-- Loud and demanding
+- Being loud and demanding

 Cats that are brought up and nurtured within a family are much more social.
 Their interactions far surpass the feeding and physical comfort stage.
 They are a part of the family and they begin to act like any household member.
 They include themselves in the "pecking order" of both the human family members and other pets.
 Cats can be quite territorial with their things and with their family.
-Any upset to their balance can cause anger, jealousy and hurt.
+Any upset to their balance can cause anger, jealousy, and hurt.

 Our first cat was Phoebe.
-She was completely spoiled, went everywhere with us and was the perfect house pet.
-She ate cat food only, stayed off the table and loved to go for rides in the car!
-She was, essentially, passed from arm to arm.
+She was completely spoiled, went everywhere with us, and was the perfect house pet.
+She ate cat food only, stayed off the table, and loved to go for rides in the car!
+She was essentially passed from arm to arm.
 We loved her so much, we decided to get another.

-Bringing a New Cat into the Home
+Bringing a New Cat Into the Home

-As I stated earlier, our new cat was already almost 2 and had probably been abused.
+Our new cat was already almost two and had probably been abused.
 She was a scared, meek little girl when we brought her home.
 Phoebe took one look at her and the chase began.
 It ensued for several days.
 Phoebe would perch on her tower and growl at Izzy.
 Izzy would run and hide.
-When she would finally get the nerve to come out again . . ...pounce!
+When she would finally get the nerve to come out again . . . pounce!
 We decided to try holding both of the girls in our arms and showing them how much we loved them both.
-This caused our Phoebe to go ballistic, race all over the house and knock as many things down as she could!
+This caused our Phoebe to go ballistic, race all over the house, and knock as many things down as she could!

 These are the things that we did to ease the transition: